How to monitor competitors’ Google News XML sitemap with Python

 48 hours172800

 Overall, this script provides a powerful way to extract and store large amounts of data from multiple sitemaps in an organised manner.
-However, it is important to use it responsibly and not overload the server or computer resources.
-You can easily analyse and visualise this data in Looker Studio Reporting.

 You can find the full script on my GitHub account: SCRIPT